everywhereis/Greg/README.md

-Greg
+Greg (Great responsive easy grids)
 ====
-## (G)reat (r)esponsive (e)asy (g)rids.

 This is a boilerplate responsive grid and we encourage you to extend it as necessary.

-Greg will take the number of columns you need and the gutter spacing you require and create a fluid grid based on those parameters.
+Greg will take the number of columns you need and the gutter spacing you require to create a fluid grid based on those parameters.

-For example you could make a 12 column grid with 2% gutters using the following code;
+For example you could make a 10 column grid with 2% width gutters using the following code;
 ```
 .myClass {
     width:100%;